nateforsyth/nateforsyth.github.io/_posts/2019-04-09-improving -my-sharepoint-api-understanding.md

   }
 ~~~

-This is consumed by using something similar to the following (the CAML is filtering by date and sorting):
+This is consumed by using something similar to the following (the CAML is filtering by date and sorting by the same):

 ~~~ts
   private loadListItemsFromService(listName: string): void {